Desingularization of regular algebras: Homological properties of a desingularization

+Let $\fa$ be an ideal of a ring $R$ and $M$ an $R$-module.
+Let $\Sigma$ be the family of all finitely generated subideals $\fb$ of $\fa$.
+The \textit{Koszul grade} of a finitely generated ideal $\frak a:=(x_1,\ldots,x_n)$ on $M$ is defined by Note that by \cite[Corollary 1.6.22]{BH} and \cite[Proposition 1.6.10 (d)]{BH}, this does not depend on the choice of generating sets of $\fa$.
+For an ideal $\frak a$ (not necessarily finitely generated), Koszul grade of $\fa$ on $M$ can be defined by $\Kgrade_R(\fa,M):=\sup\{\Kgrade_R(\fb,M):\fb\in\Sigma\}.$ By using \cite[Proposition 9.1.2 (f)]{BH}, this definition coincides with the original definition for finitely generated ideals.

-\begin{lemma} Let $\{R_i:i\in I\}$ be a directed system of rings such that their weak dimensions bounded by an integer $n$.
-Set $R:={\varinjlim}R_i$.
-The following assertions hold: \begin{enumerate} \item[$\mathrm{(i)}$] any finitely presented $R$-module has finite flat dimension bounded by $n$. \item[$\mathrm{(ii)}$] If $R$ is coherent, then any finitely presented $R$-module has finite projective dimension bounded by $n$. \end{enumerate} \end{lemma}
+\begin{corollary} Let $\{R_i:i\in \Gamma\}$ be a directed system of coherent regular quasilocal rings such that their Krull dimension is bounded by an integer.
+Suppose each $R_i$ is noetherian and $\Gamma$ is countable, or $R$ is coherent.
+Then $R:={\varinjlim}R_i$ is regular. \end{corollary}